How often to replace central air

 Frequently Asked Questions

-How do I know when my central air needs to be replaced?
+How do I know if my central air needs to be replaced?

 Can I extend the life of my central air unit?

-Yes, regular maintenance like cleaning the coils, changing filters, and scheduling annual tune-ups can help extend the lifespan of your central air system.
+Yes, regular maintenance like changing air filters, cleaning coils, and scheduling annual tune-ups can help extend the lifespan of your central air conditioning system.

 Connect with certified professionals in your area